JarodMica/Vivy/README.md

 :heavy_check_mark: Support for different TTS engines: ElevenLabs, Tortoise-tts, and more coming

-:heavy_check_mark: Support for local voice TTS with Tortoise-tts (requires a beefy GPU atm)
+:heavy_check_mark: Supports Tortoise TTS to RVC (Requires a beefy GPU like 3090 or 40 series)

 :heavy_check_mark: Easy customization for personalities of the AI assistants, with small funtionality variations of the assistants